 - Zinc – A review of the research carried out on this important mineral states that when zinc is taken within one day of the first symptoms, it can cut down the time you have a cold by 24 hours.
 Whilst the review did not specify a specific type of zinc, nor the dosage, I tend to favour DynoMins Zinc by Nature’s Plus which provides a therapeutic dose in a food state for maximum absorption and hence utilisation by the body.

 - Probiotics - As mentioned in the article earlier, 80 percent of one’s own immunity arises out of the gut from the beneficial bacteria that reside within it.
-To this end, it does make sense to proliferate the gut with these bacteria quickly and whilst there are many probiotics on the market, I tend to recommend the use of Mega Probiotic ND by Food Science of Vermont, which contains eight strains of bacteria that are protected against destruction by the stomach acids so that they can actually reach the gut and perform their numerous roles.
+To this end, it does make sense to proliferate the gut with these bacteria quickly and whilst there are many probiotics on the market, I tend to recommend the use of Mega Probiotic ND, which contains eight strains of bacteria that are protected against destruction by the stomach acids so that they can actually reach the gut and perform their numerous roles.

 - Vitamin D – I have already mentioned earlier the importance of vitamin D and I would recommend D-Lux Spray 3000 by Better You, spray one spray into the mouth daily to restore deficiencies which incidentally are widespread.
 This oral spray delivers this dose rapidly into the bloodstream.